It Taix a Village: Saving A Legacy Business and Place

 Here’s what you can do now:

-FIRST, contact Councilmember Mitch O'Farrell where this project is located, and your city council member.
+Contact Councilmember Mitch O'Farrell where this project is located.
 Email him at firstname.lastname@example.org and call his office at (213) 473-7013.
 Also, contact Planning Director Craig Bullock in O'Farrell's office at email@example.com.
 Also, contact/share/tag on Facebook https://www.facebook.com/CouncilmemberMitchOFarrell and Instagram https://www.instagram.com/mitchofarrell/

 SECOND, contact the owner, the Holland Partner Group (HPG).
 Email CEO and Chairman Clyde Holland at firstname.lastname@example.org and call their office at (562) 285-5300.
 Also, contact/share/tag on Facebook https://www.facebook.com/HollandPartnerGroup/ and Instagram https://www.instagram.com/holland_partner_group/